xinyi0227/xinyi0227/README.md

  - <i>with Javascript, Typescript, React and 69 others.</i>

- - 🔭 SpaceX FanBoi, die for space😼
+ - 😼 Cat Lover

- - 🛸 Into High Energy Physics and Astrophysics, i love shooting stars too.
+ - ✨ Enjoy coding and thinking late at night

- - I do fullstack and a bit of everything :heart:
+ - 🎵 Accompanied by soft music

  - All About living life at its best.